Science + Pipeline

 BXQ-350 is a novel sphingolipid metabolism modulator

-being developed as a unique biologic for the treatment of solid tumors and chemotherapy-induced peripheral neuropathy (CIPN)
+being developed as a unique biologic for the treatment of solid tumors and neurological diseases

 A pipeline in a product